lenmetson/speech-time/progress_pres/notes.md

 * The main barrier to women's parliamentary representation is therefore getting more women elected rather than necessarily having women speak more in parliament
 * However, we still need to dig deeper.
 This is what the purpose of setting up the WikiData link and exploring substantive representation (using content analysis to see if women talk more about women issues) in and pulling in more variables to approach a better explanatory model of gender differences in parliamentary contributions.

+However, this may be driven by Nicola Sturgeon being elected First Minister.
+This comes with scheduled speech time.
+For example she will make long addresses and make more speeches during Question Times.
+Nicola Sturgeon accounts for a very large proportion of syllables spoken.
+Especially after she becomes first minister.
+So whilst this may be driving some of the trends.
+A woman being elected First Minister does increase female representation so it add to rather than obscures our story.

 ### Slide 2.2